MouseHu/QRNG/README.md

 # Install environment

-create a new conda environment with python=, then run:
+create a new conda environment with python=3.8, then run:
 ```
 pip install -r requirements.txt
 ```